Are you running your business in leased premises?

 Depending on your lease, your landlord may want you to leave your fit-out as is when you move on.
 If so, the benefits of any further depreciation down the line then transfer to the landlord.
 Additionally, when you buy a new business that’s already based in a leased premises, you then become entitled to claim depreciation of the existing fit-out.

-These clients, a professional services firm, completed an internal refurbishment of an office space in North Sydney and opened for business in late July 2016.
+These clients, a professional services firm, just completed an internal refurbishment of an office space in Brisbane CBD and opened for business in early May 2019.
 The clients are leaseholders and business owners, but do not own the building.
 Our process involved a site inspection, identification of all depreciable assets, estimation of construction costs for the kitchen as full costs were not available, valuation of all assets where costs were not available, application of relevant effective lives, forecasting of depreciation over 40 years including utilisation of low cost and low value pooling, report quality assurance.

 - Tables, chairs and other office furniture